HenriquesLab/DL4MicEverywhere/docs/TROUBLESHOOTING.md

 - Ensure training data is sufficient and correctly formatted.
 - Try tuning model hyperparameters and architecture.
 - Use more suitable model or training scheme.

+**Mounted data and results folder in Jupyter lab are empty**

+- Review the permission to the folders you specified.
+If they are protected, DL4MicEverywhere will not be able to mount them.

 ## General